Education

 • If one beneficiary does not utilize the full 529 balance, the remainder can be transferred to another family member.

 • You can retain control of the assets.
-Meaning, you direct the investments, beneficiaries, etc.
+Meaning you direct the investments, beneficiaries, etc.

 Cons